 LinkedIn is pretty unique as a platform, since it is much more social than other career websites, but much more professional than most social networks.
 Since providing career opportunities is the main goal, it also works a little different than most websites.
-Like a social media website, likes, comments, shares and hashtags will improve your chances of reaching a wider audience, but due to the algorhytm, it spreads much slower than for instance on Twitter.
-However, this also will make your message circle for longer, improving your chances of reaching people.
+Like a social media website, likes, comments, shares and hashtags will improve your chances of reaching a wider audience.
+However, due to the algorhytm, messages spreads much slower than for instance on Twitter.
+This will also make your message circulate for a longer time, improving your chances of reaching people.
 If you know this, it can help you decide on how often to post.
 Upping the frequency of your updates might not always be your best option.

 Get out there!